Developing Alerts

 These files are mandatory and must be present for an alert to be properly created and visualized.
 Each file must return a table containing some metadata, including a unique alert key read from one of the Lua alert keys enumeration files.
 Each alert key must be returned by one and only one Lua file.

-to tell ntopng to create an asyncronous alert.
+Checks use triggerAlert to pass ntopng an alert.
 The first method is an asyncronous call, faster, but can cause the alert JSON to be generated after the call.
 The FlowCheck should implement the buildAlert() method which is called in the predominant check to actually build the FlowAlert object.
+The second method is a syncrhonous call, more expensive, but causes the alert (FlowAlert) to be immediately enqueued to all recipients.

 Alert classes are instantiated inside host checks.